dotnetbio/bio/bio/Source/Tools/Installer/BioSequenceAssembler/source/readme.txt

 The SilverMap visualization component can be found at http://qutbio.codeplex.com/.
 It is  licensed under the OSI approved MS-PL, which can be found here:  http://qutbio.codeplex.com/license.

 KNOWN ISSUES
 ============

-- “Canceling” an algorithm while in progress will give the impression that the processing has stopped, but in fact the algorithm will continue to process and consume CPU/memory resources until completed.
+- "Canceling" an algorithm while in progress will give the impression that the processing has stopped, but in fact the algorithm will continue to process and consume CPU/memory resources until completed.
 The application will act as if it is cancelled by ignoring any response (success or failure), but performance may be impacted until the process is completed.

 - We currently have a limit of 1000 sequences to be read in the .NET Bio Sequence Assembler.